hankersyan/cordova-plugin-rtc-qiniu/README.md

 #### XCode

-1. add "#import "Plugins/cordova-plugin-rtc-qiniu/QRDPublicHeader.h" to <YOUR-PROJECT>-Prefex.pch
+1. add "#import "Plugins/cordova-plugin-rtc-qiniu/QRDPublicHeader.h" to YOUR_PROJECT_NAME-Prefix.pch

 # Example
 At first you need install npm/cordova.